generative-light/p5.scribble.js/README.md

 in a sketchy look

 # Credits
-Much of the source code is taken from the handy library for processing, written by Jo Wood, giCentre, City University London based on an idea by Nikolaus Gradwohl. https://github.com/gicentre/handy
+This is a port of the handy library for processing to p5.js, so much of the source code is taken from the handy library for processing, written by Jo Wood, giCentre, City University London based on an idea by Nikolaus Gradwohl. https://github.com/gicentre/handy